earthcubeprojects-chords/chords/whatis.md

 standardized formats such as OGC, and provide mapping, visualization, discovery, aggregation and many other web-enabled functions.

-**Note that a CHORDS Portal is not meant to be a permanent archive**.
+**Note that a CHORDS Portal is not meant to be a permanent archive.
+Users should plan to download and save data that they want to keep perminently**.

 ## Owning a Portal